 10. Working from home

-Although this is covered under the earlier heading of ‘Expenses’, it is worth mentioning in its own right in light of the rise of working from home due to Covid-19.
+Although this is covered under the earlier heading of ‘Expenses’, it is worth mentioning in light of the rising number of people working from home.

-All limited companies can take advantage of HMRC’s flat rate of £6 per week tax relief in respect of home working, without any requirement to keep records.
+- taking advantage of HMRC’s flat rate of £26 per month tax relief in respect of home working, or

 - working out the exact amount by calculating the proportion of household costs that are being incurred for work purposes